Chris Inglis

-John Chris Inglis (born October 29, 1954), also known as Chris Inglis, is an American government official who served as the first National Cyber Director.
+John Chris Inglis (born October 29, 1954), generally known as Chris Inglis, is an American government official who served as the first National Cyber Director.
 Inglis is also a former Deputy Director of the National Security Agency.
 On April 12, 2021 President Joe Biden nominated Inglis to serve as the first National Cyber Director.
 His nomination was confirmed by the Senate by voice vote on June 17, 2021.
 He was sworn into office on July 11, 2021.
 He resigned from the position on February 15, 2023.

 Early life and education

 Inglis was born in Baltimore, Maryland on 29 October 1954.
 He graduated from Andover High School, Linthicum in 1972.
 Inglis is a Distinguished Eagle Scout.

 After high school, Inglis attended the United States Air Force Academy, graduating in 1976 as a Distinguished Graduate with a Bachelor of Science Degree in Engineering Mechanics.